igolovic/rfid-sgtin96-database-api/README.md

 - get source code from GIT branch azure, restore nuget packages, build solution
 - remove eventual Azure publish changes that might come in a way of using local Sql Server instance (currently main branch is modified to deploy to Azure)
-- use SQL script to create database objects in Sql Server
+- in Sql Server Mnagement Studio run SQL script to create database named "ProductInventoryApi_db" and database objects in Sql Server
 - adjust connection strings in appsettings.json files in project
 - into Postman application insert request collection JSON file for localhost available in project
 - in Postman run prepared requests that populate database data